Go's Handy ioutils Package

 - Take any old

-and read its entire contents into a[]byte
+io.Readerand read its entire contents into a[]byteorstring

-package.
+These are actually very simple Go operations provided by the io/ioutils package.
 To illustrate, here's a simple program that starts with a string and file name, writes a file, and then reads the same file two different ways.

 package main